jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 - *timestamp*: when this post was created.
 - *ownerUsername*: the username of the owner who owns/created this post.
 - *ownerId*: Instagram assigns each user an id.
 - *taggedUsers*: whom the author of this post has tagged in the images of this post.
 This could include multiple items - if multiple users are tagged.
+This field will not exist if no users are tagged.

 Each field is a key-value pair.
 The screenshot of this Taylor Swift's post will help you better understand some of these fields.